 How Do I Pack Knives?

 If possible, your knives should be placed into a large storage container.
 If they have to be placed by themselves in a box, place the knives with the sharp edge facing down.
-This way when you reach to grab them, you won’t end up accidentally hurting yourself.
+This way when you go down to grab them, you won’t accidentally hurt yourself.

 How to Use Excess Space in Cell Dividers?

-If you decide to use cell dividers for your cups, but you end up packing all your cups and still have a couple of spots left in your cell dividers you can pack other fragile items, such as ornaments, that’ll fit into the cell divider’s space.
+If you decide to use cell dividers for your cups, but you pack all your cups and still have a couple of spots left in your cell dividers you can pack other fragile items, such as ornaments, that’ll fit into the cell divider’s space.

 How Should I Pack My Box?